riegllms/ros-riegl-vz/README.md

 # ROS2 RIEGL VZ Package

 This is a ROS2 package for the RIEGL VZ-i series devices.
+The package has been tested with:
-The package is based on ROS2 [Galactic Geochelone](https://docs.ros.org/en/galactic/index.html) distribution and has been tested on Ubuntu Desktop 20.04 (Focal Fossa).
+- ROS2 [Galactic Geochelone](https://docs.ros.org/en/galactic/index.html) on Ubuntu Desktop 20.04 (Focal Fossa)
+- ROS2 [Humble Hawksbill](https://docs.ros.org/en/humble/index.html) on Ubuntu Desktop 22.04 (Jammy Jellyfish)

 It provides a ROS interface with services and topics for scan data acquisition and scan position registration with a 3D laser scanner.
 In detail, it provides the following functions: